How Our Family Tree Influences Our Dental Health

 - Misaligned Teeth – It can be easy to spot teeth that aren’t situated as they should be.
 This ease of identification makes it one of the most commonly spotted genetic oral health concerns.
 If you know this runs in your family, it can be identified even before your children’s teeth erupt.
 This will allow planning future orthodontic care to prevent problems.

 Speak With Your Dentist To Get Further Advice

 Your dentist will provide you with all you need to know about how genetics can impact your oral health.
-Let them know what problems run in your family, and they’ll provide options for addressing them.« How We Discuss Dental Health During Child Development How To Find A Great Pediatric Dentist Near You »
+Let them know what problems run in your family, and they’ll provide options for addressing them.« How We Discuss Dental Health During Child Development Children’s Dentistry & Dental Crowns »